 Return to Digital Photography Articles

-JPEGsnoop is a free Windows application that examines and decodes the inner details of JPEG and MotionJPEG AVI files.
+JPEGsnoop is a free Windows application that examines and decodes the inner details of JPEG, MotionJPEG AVI and Photoshop files.
 It can also be used to analyze the source of an image to test its authenticity.

 Every digital photo contains a wealth of hidden information -- JPEGsnoop was written to expose these details to those who are curious.